Torann/lyften.com/source/projects/mediasort/_doc/advanced-usage.md

 );
 ```

-This is the what a basic job file would look like:
+This is what a basic job file would look like:

 ```php
 <?php